 ID Specific objective Results that the Member States seek to achieve with Union support 3 Support communication activities resulting in effective implementation of the Communication Strategy and by ensuring quality information for the potential beneficiaries and project operators on the opportunities of the Operational Programme and the requirements for obtaining EU financing This specific objective will support areas that are relevant with respect to information, communication and visibility since the IPA period clearly showed that the absorption and efficient use of ESF depends to the large extent on the understanding of a broad public and interested business and civil society sector, as well as different public stakeholders.
-Planned results are related to the broadening information campaigns compared to those carried out in the 2007-2013 period, informing/promoting financing opportunities, throughout organization of specialized events for general public/potential applicants and/or project promoters to increase their knowledge on ESF funding possibilities (share of best practices, conferences and seminars).
-Further efforts are needed in informing and engaging stakeholders and potential beneficiaries at national and local level regarding available funding opportunities under the OPEHR in the light of the new application procedures, including national requirements under ESF.
-Besides the partnership between potential beneficiaries, a strong cooperation between regional/local authorities and socio-economic

-ID Specific objective Results that the Member States seek to achieve with Union support partners, CSOs and entrepreneurs needs to be further promoted as well.
+Planned results are related to the broadening information campaigns compared to those carried out in the 2007-2013 period, informing/promoting financing opportunities, throughout organization of specialized events for general public/potential applicants and/or project promoters to increase their knowledge on ESF funding possibilities (share of best practices, conferences and seminars). and local level regarding available funding opportunities under the OPEHR in the light of the new application procedures, including national requirements under ESF.
+Besides the partnership between potential beneficiaries, a strong cooperation between regional/local authorities and socio-economic partners, CSOs and entrepreneurs needs to be further promoted as well.
 In this respect one of the results encompassing the IPV for the OPEHR will be securing management and implementation of the Communication Strategy.